-We are creating our new room at Tropicana Las Vegas to become the ultimate perfect night for a woman.
 It's about women empowerment.
 I’m creating this show for the ladies.
 I’m having the best time seeing these guys I’m mentoring turn into stars, but what's the most important is that when a woman walks into the room, she feels like a million bucks and these guys are going to give that to these ladies.
 They're going to be entertained.
 They're going to have an interaction with the performers.
 They're going to be able to get up close and personal.
 They're going to see all of the great stuff that happens on the stage, but at the same time, they're going to get some dick and ass just like they want to.

 QLife: The show is geared towards women but as an LGBTQ publication our readers are mostly gay men, so what kind of role would they be able to play coming to the show, whether it’s with their girlfriends or bachelorette night out?